well-typed/cborg/README.md

 [![Haskell](https://img.shields.io/badge/Language-Haskell-yellowgreen.svg)](https://www.haskell.org)

-**NOTE**: Currently this library has not been released to the public Hackage server, as the API is still considered to be in flux.
-However, the on-disk formats are relatively stable, and the code has seen _substantial_ production use by Well-Typed, as well as a number of outsiders and independent companies (with near-universal positive results), for well over a year.
+**NOTE**: Currently this library has not been released to the public Hackage server, as the API is still considered to be in flux (the on-disk formats should remain stable.)
+And the code has seen _substantial_ production use by Well-Typed, as well as a number of outsiders and independent companies (with near-universal positive results), for well over a year.

 ---